 When chroma_format_idc is not equal to 1, chroma_loc_info_present_flag should be equal to 0.

-chroma_filter_info_present_flag equal to 1 specifies that chroma_filter_info is present.
-If chroma_filter_info_present_flag is equal to 0, chroma_filter_info is not present in the bitstream and is inferred as 0.
+chroma_filter_info_present_flag equal to 1 specifies that chroma sampling filter information is present.
+If chroma_filter_info_present_flag is equal to 0, chroma sampling filter information is not present in the bitstream and is inferred as 0.

 ver_chroma_filter_idc specified the preferred chroma sampling filter in vertical direction for the output decoded pictures and for input pictures at an encoder which takes the output decoded pictures as an input.

 When ver_chroma_filter_idc is equal to 1, the coefficients of chroma sampling filter in vertical direction are signalled in the chroma sampling filter hint SEI.
-When vert_chroma_filter_idx is not equal to 0, the coefficients of chroma sampling filter are specified in Table E-X1.
+When ver_chroma_filter_idc is not equal to 0, the coefficients of chroma sampling filter are specified in Table E-X1.

 hor_chroma_filter_idc specified the preferable chroma sampling filter in horizontal direction for the output decoded pictures and possibly for input pictures at an encoder which takes the output decoded pictures as an input.

 When hor_chroma_filter_idc is equal to 1, the coefficients of chroma sampling filter in horizontal direction are signalled in the chroma sampling filter hint SEI.
-When hor_chroma_filter_idx is not equal to 0, the coefficients of chroma sampling filter are specified in Table E-X2.
+When hor_chroma_filter_idc is not equal to 0, the coefficients of chroma sampling filter are specified in Table E-X2.

 ver_filtering_process_flag specified how chroma sampling filter in vertical direction is performed.
 If ver_filtering_process_flag is equal to 1, chroma sampling filter is applied in field-basis (i.e. only chroma samples of the same parity is used for filtering).
 Otherwise, chroma sampling filter is applied in frame-basis.